-Call it Southern-style, Lowcountry, or soul food, but by adding a ham hock or a leftover ham bone, you raise a humble pot of beans to a whole other flavor profile.
+Call it Southern-style, Low Country, or Soul Food, and by adding a ham hock or a leftover ham bone, you raise a humble pot of beans to a whole other flavor profile.
 If you are cheap like me then you froze the ham bone from that less-than-a-dollar per pound holiday Shank Half Ham.

 And for the upcoming New Year's Day Celebration, my Black-eyed Peas just need some rice to make the Southern traditional Hoppin' Johns.
-You can cook some rice with the finished black-eyed peas, or steam the rice separately and add it when you are ready to celebrate.
+You can cook some rice with the finished Black-eyed Peas, or steam the rice separately and add the Black-eyed Peas when you are ready to celebrate.

 You'll be surprised by all the ham you can pull off the bone, after it has simmered in the pot of beans for a couple of hours.
 Just watch my latest recipe video of Soul Food-Style Black-eyed Peas with Ham to see what I mean.

 Cooking with leftover smoked pork is how they do it in the South, heck, I'm sure that's how they do it everywhere.
 (If you don't have a leftover ham bone or ham hock, it's okay to use a few slices of bacon or any cheap smoked pork or turkey meat, like: neck bones, tail, leg and wing.)